Central Texas Turnpike System, Texas, USA

 The project included 30 million cubic yards of earth, 1.7 million tonnes of asphalt paving and 2.7 million tonnes of concrete.
 In addition, there are 119 bridges comprising 350,000ft² of steel and 5 million square feet of concrete.

-Also included in the project are five interchanges (I-35, US 79, SH45 North, us 290 and SH 71).
-It is possible the road will eventually expand to a six-lane road with a light rail line running between the carriageways.
+Also included in the project are five interchanges (I-35, US 79, SH45 North, US 290 and SH 71).The road is being expanded to a six-lane road with a light rail line running between the carriageways.

-Construction of SH45 Southeast began in the summer of 2007 and is expected to be complete in the spring of 2009.
-Interchanges along SH 45SE will be located at I-35, North Turnersville Road, RM 1625, and SH 130/US 183.
-A future interchange may be constructed at Wright Road as funding becomes available.
+Construction of SH45 Southeast began in the summer of 2007 and was completed in May 2009.
+Interchanges along SH 45SE is located at I-35, North Turnersville Road, RM 1625, and SH 130/US 183.

 Over 1,100 workers are employed on SH 130, including design engineers, environmental specialists, surveyors, construction teams and admin support.

-SH 130 DESIGN 'THEME'
+SH 130 design ‘theme’

 It was important when developing the aesthetic design of the SH 130 that it was distinctive, memorable, safe, low maintenance and blended in with the natural environment.
 Regional characteristics considered included the earth tone colours of the surrounding environment, the use of limestone, regional building patterns and styles, and indigenous vegetation.